FAQs

 Will there be other reading resources during the training?

 Yes.
-Beginning with the Foundation Course, and for each Module following, there will be extensive reading resources posted on a shared Google Drive for all participants to access.
-There is also an extensive dance, theatre, and movement resource library at York University that you will be able to use during the Course.
+For each Module there will be extensive reading resources posted on a shared Google Drive for all participants to access.

 PAYMENTS

-When do I need to pay the total amount for each module, or the full program?
+When do I need to pay the total amount for each module?

-The Foundation Course and other Modules are to be paid in full one month prior to the start date.
-These payments secure your place on the program, and are non-refundable.
+Modules are to be paid in full one month before the start date.
+These payments secure your place on the Module and are non-refundable.
 If a Module is cancelled you will receive a full refund.

 How do I make payments?

-Payments can be made by check to LSSI, or by credit or debit card on Paypal.
+Payments can be made by credit or debit card on Paypal.
 There is a Paypal button to use on the ‘Apply’ page of the LSSI website.

 Paypal payments can be made with or without a Paypal account, as per instructions you will receive from Paypal when you make a payment.